B2.6 Multiply and divide fractions by fractions, as well as by whole numbers and mixed numbers, in various contexts.

 The activity can be modified to meet the needs of the students.

-• Provide students with manipulatives (for example, sets of fraction circles);
+• Provide students with manipulatives (for example, fractions strips or relational rods);

 • Modify the numbers to provide situations where the solutions will be easier to obtain.